MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/get-started/learning-catalog-functional-consultant.md

 ms.dyn365.ops.version: 8.1
 ---

-# Supply Chain Functional Application Consultant Learning Catalog
+# Learning Catalog for Dynamics 365 Supply Chain Management functional consultants

 Are you an implementation expert for a business domain?